Petrinja (Croatia) (AFP) -

 Tuesday's quake also shook the capital Zagreb, where panicked residents gathered in the streets as the shocks tore the tiles off roofs.

-European Union leaders said they were closely following the 'devastating earthquake' in member state Croatia.
+European Union leaders said they were closely following the 'devastating earthquake' and ready to send in help.

 Charles Michel, president of the European Council, said 'our thoughts go out to the injured and frontline workers'.